-The coronavirus pandemic could have a significant negative impact on our business, revenues, financial condition and results of operations. \
+The coronavirus pandemic could have a significant negative impact on our business, revenues, financial condition and results of operations.

-The coronavirus pandemic has severely depressed the level of economic activity around the world.
-Many businesses and governments are taking preventative or protective actions, including restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
+The persistence of the coronavirus pandemic has severely depressed the level of economic activity around the world.
+Many businesses and governments have taken preventative or protective actions, including restrictions on travel and business operations, and advising or requiring individuals to limit or forego their time outside of their homes.
 Temporary closures of many businesses have been ordered and numerous other businesses have temporarily closed voluntarily.
 Further, individuals' ability to travel has been curtailed through mandated travel restrictions, voluntary or mandated closures of travel-related businesses, as well as quarantines, shelter-in-place/stay-at-home and social distancing orders.

-This coronavirus pandemic has also impacted, and may continue to impact, our headquarters, manufacturing, and warehousing and distribution facilities, as well as those of our third party vendors, including through the effects of facility closures, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.
-For example, we have closed our New Jersey corporate office as a result of state-imposed restrictions.
-The coronavirus pandemic may also impact our ability to sell our products and may increase our costs.
+This coronavirus pandemic has also impacted, and may continue to impact, our headquarters, manufacturing, and warehousing and distribution facilities, as well as those of our third party vendors, including through the effects of facility closures, employee furloughs, reductions in operating hours, staggered shifts and other social distancing efforts, labor shortages, decreased productivity and unavailability of materials or components.
+For example, we have limited access to our New Jersey corporate office as a result of state-imposed restrictions.
+The coronavirus pandemic may also impact our ability to sell our product, ship our product on a timely basis and may increase our costs.